Nixon506E/docker-plexemail/README.md

 Be sure to modify the rest of this file to suit your needs.

 ## Cron
 Plex Email's script is triggered by a cron job.
-There is a default one that this will use and it will trigger every Sunday at 11PM.
+There is a default one that this will use and it will trigger every Monday at 3AM.

 If you wish to define your own, simply place a file called `crontab` in your config directory.
 Be sure to ensure you have a blank line at the end otherwise it is not a true cron file :)